abbec/deferred/Doc/Report/report.md

 # Introduction
 Deferred shading is an old idea that was proposed by Deering et al. [@Deering:1988] in 1988.
 However, it has not been used extensively until recent years.
+It was proposed for usage in games by Hargreaves CITE in 2004.
 Today, deferred shading is de facto standard in game engines and also in other types of real-time rendering.
 The need for deferred shading arises in scenes with many dynamic light sources.
 In these cases deferred shading can simplify and speed up lighting calculations